agrisemantics/gacs-qip/docs/thematic_classification.md

 The classification has been adapted for GACS and remains hierarchical multilevel with two-letter codes used to designate specific groups within the upper classification.

-Brief view of upper Classification Scheme applied to GACS:
+### Brief view of upper Classification Scheme applied to GACS

 Two-
 Letter